General OPT Application FAQs

 I NEED A SOCIAL SECURITY NUMBER.
 CAN I APPLY FOR ONE IN MY OPT APPLICATION?

-Please note – if you already have a SSN, that is your SSN for life and you do not need to request a new one for your OPT application.
-You only need to request a SSN in your OPT application if you have not received one in the past.
+Please note – if you already have a SSN, that is your SSN for life.
+You do not need to request a new one for your OPT application.

 You can learn more general information about the SSN here.